Vancomycin-resistant enterococci - hospitalSuper-bugs; VRE; Gastroenteritis - VRE; Colitis - VRE; Hospital acquired infection - VRE

 Often, other antibiotics besides vancomycin can be used to treat most VRE infections.
 Lab tests will tell which antibiotics will kill the germ.

-Arias CA, Murray BE.
-Enterococcus species, Streptococcus gallolyticus group, and Leuconostoc species.
+Miller WR, Arias CA, Murray BE.
+Enterococcus species, Streptococcus gallolyticus group, and leuconostoc species.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 202.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 200.